ktorio/ktor-documentation/topics/advanced_authentication.md

 Requires reading first [Advanced Pipeline](Pipelines.md).

-`Authentication` plugin creates an `AuthenticationPipeline` which is executed right after the `Features` phase in the call pipeline.
+`Authentication` plugin creates an `AuthenticationPipeline` which is executed right after the `Plugins` phase in the call pipeline.
 All authentication protocols such as basic, digest, oauth are implemented as interceptors on `AuthenticationPipeline`.

 ## Phases